 In January 2021, our Board of Directors approved a share repurchase program under which it authorized the Company to repurchase up to 100 million shares of our common stock at management's discretion from time to time on the open market or in privately negotiated transactions and through Rule 10b5-1 plans.
 The share repurchase program has no expiration date and may be suspended for periods, amended or discontinued at any time.
-Approximately 64 million shares remained available for repurchase as of June 30, 2023.
-We plan to continue to prioritize debt reduction over share repurchases during the second half of 2023, in part given our outlook for business trends in the second half of 2023.
-The proceeds from the pending sale of the Worldpay Merchant Solutions business will give us increased flexibility to further reduce debt as well as repurchase shares while maintaining an investment grade credit rating.
+Approximately 64 million shares remained available for repurchase as of September 30, 2023.
+We plan to continue to prioritize debt reduction and to resume repurchasing shares under the current share repurchase authorization beginning in the fourth quarter of 2023.
+We now intend to repurchase approximately \$500 million shares in the fourth quarter of 2023 as part of a broader goal to repurchase at least \$3.5 billion of our shares outstanding by year end 2024.